Asian Bar Ramai Soup Curry in Higashi-ku, Sapporo

 — A translated note from Ramai’s website

-Before you enter, the Buddhist looking carving outside send a strong message they are aiming for a particular vibe; it was their choice of beers that helped me discover their intended aethetic is Balinese.
+Before you enter, the Buddhist looking carvings outside send a strong message they are aiming for a particular vibe; it was their choice of beers that helped me discover their intended aethetic is Balinese.

 As you pass from the scrubby parking lot into the darkened entrance, and then the lobby, there is conflict between some ethnic portrayal of Bali, and a lot techy touch-screens.